dielop/dielop/README.md

 - 📫 How to reach me: sadiegolopez@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I like playing Rugby 🏉 , chess ♟ and practice Board Sport 🏂.
-- 🧑‍ 💻 I would like to be a web developer and mobile developer.